A. E. Clouston: Second World War

-On 1 October 1939, Clouston rejoined the RAF, and served as a test pilot with the rank of flight lieutenant and acting squadron leader, in the Aerodynamics Flight at Farnborough.
-His activities included test flying of radio-controlled Airspeed Queen Wasp target drones.
-In June 1941, he was promoted to squadron leader.
-Although the unit operated some high speed fighters, it was forbidden to arm their weapons, but Clouston chased intruding German aircraft without damaging them.
+On the outbreak of the Second World War, Clouston was recalled to the RAF in the rank of flight lieutenant and was posted back to Farnborough to serve in the Experimental Section of the RAE as a test pilot with the rank of flight lieutenant.
+Although the unit operated some high speed fighters, it was forbidden to arm them, but Clouston reportedly on one occasion, shortly after the death of his brother, also a pilot in the RAF, over Dunkirk, chased an intruding German aircraft with the intention of ramming it.
+Unsuccessful, Clouston was grounded on his return by the commanding officer.
+Increasing Luftwaffe incursions led to orders to arm the fighters, and their pilots were authorised to fly patrols over the airfield in the event of detection of approaching German aircraft.
+Clouston, having resumed flying duties, was on a such a patrol in a Supermarine Spitfire fighter when on his own initiative, he pursued some German aircraft.
+He subsequently claimed to have destroyed a Heinkel He 111 medium bomber and a Messerschmitt Bf 110 heavy fighter.
+He was again grounded when he returned.

-Increasing incursions led to orders to arm the fighters, and Clouston then claimed a shoot-down of a Heinkel 111 and a Messerschmitt Bf 110 during the same flight in a Spitfire.
 He carried out many flight tests using both tethered and untethered flares launched from a Handley Page Hampden flying behind a Whitley bomber, in experiments to illuminate target aircraft at night.
 He also flew tests with a Douglas Havoc, dispensing flash flares.
-In April 1941, he was attached to No. 219 Squadron, operating Beaufighters from RAF Redhill, to experience night fighter tactics.
+In April 1941, he was attached to No. 219 Squadron, operating Bristol Beaufighters from RAF Redhill, to experience night fighter tactics.
 His reports to the Air Ministry led to improvements to cannons on Beaufighters, and better training for radar operators.